Menu

 A personal website is all about you.
 It should communicate your personality and vibe.
 It could be fun and bouncy or serious and austere—whatever represents you best.

-Above all else, don’t be afraid to be human: Write in the first person, and include photos of yourself.
-If possible, show yourself in action in these photos.
-And ensure your pictures are clearly visible (larger photos are always better than smaller ones).
+Write in the first person and include photos of yourself.
+If possible, show yourself in action in these photos—show yourself painting if you are a painter, correcting a client’s form if you are a personal trainer, etc. And ensure your pictures are clearly visible (larger photos are always better than smaller ones).

 Of course, remember your website goal during all of it.